aframevr/aframe-site/src/docs/entities/index.md

 As an abstract example, imagine a car is an entity:

-- We can add an "color" component which affects the color of the car.
+- We can add a "color" component which affects the color of the car.
 - We can add an "engine" component which has attributes such as "horsepower" or "weight" which affect the speed of the car.
 - We might add a "tire" component which has attributes such as "grip" which affects the traction of the car.

-These components would be able to be mixed and matched and even be used with with other vehicles such as airplanes, motorcycles, or boats (where we don't specify a "tire" component).
+These components would be able to be mixed and matched and even be used with with other vehicles such as airplanes, motorcycles, or boats (where we wouldn't specify a "tire" component).

 ## Usage